tomitheninja/university/num_algos/any.md

         if (v[i] >= 5)
         {
             return true; // found one
+            // The computer will exit from the function
+            // when it meets a return instruction.
         }
     }
     // we checked all items, but not found any :(